 Why Preservative-Treated Wood Trim Is the Best Replacement Option

 When a homeowner makes a call regarding having their trim replaced, they want the job done quickly and they want it done right.
 They don’t want to have to make multiple callbacks about their new trim, and they don’t want to have to replace it again in just a few years.
-Contractors want these things, too; they want the ability to quickly get the job done, and not have to return to the jobsite again and again because of the common problems associated with some wood trims.
+Contractors want these things, too; they want the ability to quickly get the job done, and not have to return to the jobsite again and again because of the common problems associated with some wood trim products.

 The same applies for the color.
 If you don’t prime the trim, you’ll likely see bleed-through from the oils in the heartwood and sapwood working their way out.
 Field priming will take additional time, which takes both man hours and adds costs to the final project.

 Preservative-treated wood comes already primed with a tough acrylic-latex primer that is tested to withstand excellently against high air moisture and rain, abrasive scrubbing and other issues before it arrives on the jobsite.
 It’s durable and uniformly coated, eliminating the need for you to prime on site.
-Without the bleed-through or darkening of the finish that often comes with redwood, you’ll have fewer callbacks about the trim.

 Choose the Right Exterior Wood Trim Replacement